 Turn your life Upside Down: This kooky activity will provide you with some Instagram-worthy photos as Upside Down World compromises of seven rooms where, as you guessed it, everything is upside down.
 The furniture and décor have been purposefully designed to be the wrong way up so that you when you take a photo you look as though you have superhuman powers and can defy gravity!
 (Worth a visit for the Instagrams!)
 Go Rafting!
 White Water Rafting adventures on the Ayung River can be organised from Kuta.
 A rafting day trip costs around $30 US and includes free pick-up and an Indonesian buffet lunch.

 Visit Tanah Lot Temple: From Kuta, it’s less than an hour’s drive to one of Bali’s most iconic sights, Tanah Lot Temple.
-You can take a tour like this one to visit all of Bali’s UNESCO World Heritage sites in one day.
+If you’re short on time, you can take a day tour to visit all of Bali’s UNESCO World Heritage sites in one day.